yucefsourani/albasheer-electronic-quran-browser/README.md

   1. Port To Python3
   2. Gtk4 and Libadwaita.
-  3.  support Audio Tilawa (mp3 from ayat) And add Option To add Audio tilawa from ayat files (*.ayt).
+  3.  support Audio Tilawa (mp3 from ayat).
   4.  support Auto Scroll + Run Tilawa  .
-  5.  support Tarajem (from ayat) And add Option To add Tajarem  from ayat files (*.ayt).
+  5.  support Tarajem (from ayat).
-  6.  support Tafasir (from ayat) And add Option To add Tafasir  from ayat files (*.ayt).
+  6.  support Tafasir (from ayat).
   7.  support Speed Up/Down Auto scroll .
   8.  support save/load last current sura aya.
   9. Other things like add some shortcuts and ...